-Nigeria was thrown into uproar after renewed claims by Nnamdi Kanu that president Muhammadu Buhari is dead.
+Nigeria was thrown into an uproar after renewed claims by Nnamdi Kanu that President Muhammadu Buhari is dead.
 He insisted that the person currently occupying the presidential villa in Aso Rock is actually Jibril Aminu from Sudan.

-His claims have resulted to a lot of Nigerians asking questions like who is Jibril Aminu of Sudan?
+His claims have resulted in a lot of Nigerians asking questions like who is Jibril Aminu of Sudan?
 Where is he?
 And is he truly impersonating our president?
 Is President Buhari dead?

 Nnamdi Kanu, leader of the Indigenous People of Biafra (IPOB), has always been at loggerheads with the present APC administration.